Remember not the former things, nor consider the things of old. – Isaiah 43:8

 Spending a little too much time on social media?
 Commit to redeeming that time and applying it toward real relationships.

 Obsessing about things you wish were different?
 Let go and let God deal with it.

 Are you packing on the pounds, even ever-so-slowly?
 Be conscious of your portion sizes, and take baby steps toward making better choices.

-Speaking of health, did you leave your exercise routine in the dust in 2017?
+Speaking of health, did you leave your exercise routine in the dust in the previous year?
 Try again, and find something that works for you.
 Enlist a friend if you find strength in numbers.

 Have you slipped back into old habits with your tongue?
 Daily ask God to set a guard over your mouth, and ask God to search your heart to reveal and unroot the cause (Luke 6:45).

 With the holidays behind us, do you realize you’ve been neglecting relationships throughout the year?
 Make yourself more accessible, and enjoy time with people you love.

 Have you surrounded yourself with people who drag you down and prevent you from becoming the best possible version of yourself?
 Time to break ties and cultivate new friendships.

 Have you pushed aside your Bible reading and prayer time for what seems like more pressing concerns?
 Instead of continuing to feel bad about losing that time, find a way to make it a priority.